GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/README.md

 -Multiplayer

-Go to the first cup, finish it if you haven't already, and press the multiplayer icon (pressing on the home interface will not work)
+Go to the first cup, finish it if you haven't already, and press the multiplayer icon (pressing on the home interface will not work, only in version v4.2 that it works)

 -Installation (Apk+Obb)